14: Distance-Based Redundancy Analysis

 Conceptually, db-RDA is multiple regression performed on community structure.
 The response is not a single variable but an entire dissimilarity matrix of species composition, and the predictors are the environmental variables.
 The tools used to assess it, namely the permutation significance test, the adjusted \(R^2\), the term-by-term tests, and the variance inflation factors, are the same tools used in ordinary multiple regression, now applied in a multivariate, distance-based context.

-Constrained ordination is the capstone of the ordination techniques.
+Constrained ordination completes the set of ordination techniques.
 It brings together \(\beta\)-diversity, dissimilarity matrices, ordination axes, multicollinearity, significance testing, and environmental gradients into one coherent analysis.
 This is the first point at which ordination becomes a full inferential framework rather than a way of exploring and visualising patterns.
 Everything learned here about predictors, collinearity, and explained variation goes directly into multiple regression and the model-building chapters, where the same underlying thinking is applied to single response variables.

-TipOptional: does the choice of β-diversity partition matter?
+TipOptional: does the choice of β-diversity partition change the outcome?

 This analysis used the turnover component (\(\beta_\text{sim}\)) of a Sørensen decomposition as the response.
 An optional, more advanced follow-up, Revisiting the β-Diversity Partition, re-runs the same db-RDA using the Podani-Legendre replacement component instead, and uses Mantel and Procrustes tests to show that the ecological conclusion does not depend on that choice.
 Read it once you are comfortable with the analysis here.